-It is the responsibility of the member to initiate this process by submitting written intent to the College to exercise his/her bumping rights and identifying the position(s) he/she wish to bump into; as per Article 5.4 (b).
+It is the responsibility of the employee to initiate this process by submitting written intent to the College to exercise their bumping rights and identifying the position(s) they wish to bump into; as per Article 5.7 (b).
 The College will acknowledge receipt of the submission in writing.
-Upon acknowledging receipt of the application, the College will notify the Dean of the targeted area, the member(s) in the targeted position(s), and the SCFA of the initiation of an expertise review.
+Upon acknowledging receipt of the application, the College will notify the Dean of the targeted area, the employee(s) in the targeted position(s), and the SCFA of the initiation of an expertise review.